Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Abstract

 \section{Abstract}

-The hydrodynamics of bubble columns is revisited, with an emphasis on the origin of the increase in the relative velocity observed in the heterogeneous regime.
-We focus on air-water systems, with no or limited coalescence and a quasi-fully developed region where the flow self-organizes when it reaches the heterogeneous regime.

-We show from dimensional analysis that, in the heterogeneous regime, buoyancy equilibrates inertia, and that velocities scale as $(gD\varepsilon)^{1/2}$, where $D$ is the bubble column diameter, $\varepsilon$ the void fraction and $g$ the gravitational acceleration.
-This scaling holds for both liquid and gas mean velocities and for their standard deviations, and it is valid over a large range of column diameter and of gas superficial velocities, corresponding to Froude numbers $Fr = V_{sg}/(gD)^{1/2}$ from 0.02 to 0.5.
+The hydrodynamics of bubble columns in the heterogeneous regime is revisited.
+Focusing on air-water systems at large aspect ratio, we show from dimensional analysis that buoyancy equilibrates inertia, and that velocities scale as $(gD\varepsilon)^{1/2}$, where $D$ is the bubble column diameter, $\varepsilon$ the void fraction and $g$ the gravitational acceleration.

-To investigate further the analogy with turbulent convection, experiments are performed in a $0.4$m diameter column with $O(10^3)$ particle Reynolds numbers bubbles.
-The self-organization prevailing in the heterogeneous regime is confirmed, with a recirculating liquid flow rate that only depends on the column diameter $D$.
-The void fraction at small scales is analysed using Vorono\"i tessellations, that allow to identify meso-scale structures (clusters), void and intermediate regions.
-A series of arguments are presented that demonstrate that the large relative velocity observed in the heterogeneous regime originates from the presence of meso-scale structures.
-Concerning velocity fluctuations, a flow picture is presented that seems consistent with a fast track mechanism which, for moderate Rouse numbers, leads to liquid velocity fluctuations proportional to the relative velocity.